prggmr/zf2-docpx/zend/Di/Di.rst

     loaded before, the previous instance will be returned (unless the service definition indicates shared instances should not be used).

-    :param string $name: Class name or service alias
+    :param string: Class name or service alias
-    :param null|array $params: Parameters to pass to the constructor
+    :param null|array: Parameters to pass to the constructor

     :rtype: object|null